Whole of life insurance explained

 Whole of life insurance is a policy that lasts for the policyholder’s lifetime.
 If the policyholder dies, whole of life cover pays a lump sum to their family or beneficiaries.
 A similar type of cover is term life insurance.
 The difference between the two policies is that term life covers you for a fixed period of time.
 Whole of life guarantees a payout after you die.

-Your beneficiaries won't receive a payout if you die before your term life policy runs out.
+Your beneficiaries won't receive a payout if you die after your term life policy runs out.
 With whole of life insurance, a payout is always guaranteed whenever you die.
 That is so long as you have cover for the condition.
 This guarantee is why whole of life insurance is also called life assurance.
 If you would like whole of life insurance, you’ll need to pay a premium, the amount will vary from insurer to insurer.
 In exchange for this premium, you will receive a payout in the event of your death.

 Depending on the policies of your insurer, you can pay these premiums monthly or yearly.
 You can make payments until you die, for an agreed time or as a one-off payment.
 The options available depend on your provider.
 The price of your premiums depends on several factors.
 These include age, gender and health for example.